 How to Become a Vet Tech in New York

 One of the advantages of becoming a vet tech is the relatively accelerated pace of the curriculum.
-Compared to the more costly and time-consuming eight years a veterinarian can expect to spend in postsecondary school, vet techs in New York can complete their programs in as little as 18 months.
+Compared to the more costly and time-consuming eight years a veterinarian can expect to spend in postsecondary school, vet techs in New York can complete their programs in as little as 18 months to two years.
 Here are the typical steps to become a vet tech in New York:

 - Step 1: Graduate from a program accredited by the American Veterinary Medical Association (AVMA) or a program registered by the New York State Education Department.
 Vet tech schools in NY offer programs which typically take two years to complete, but some can be completed in as little as 18 months.
 Some of the typical prerequisites for these programs are high school-level math and science classes (e.g., algebra I/II, geometry, trigonometry, biology, and chemistry).
 These associate of science (A.S.) or associate of applied science (A.A.S.) degree programs teach skills such as animal nursing care, laboratory analyses, anesthesia, nutritional management, dental hygiene, and radiographic imaging.
 Some students may seek more advanced training in electives which can prepare them for various specializations, including veterinary behavior, clinical pathology, and zoological medicine.

 - Step 2: Pass the Veterinary Technician National Exam (VTNE).
 The VTNE, a test offered by the American Association of Veterinary State Boards (AAVSB), is the primary exam necessary for licensure in New York.
 The exam is offered during three one-month windows per year.
 Please note that students may register for this exam up to six months prior to graduation from an approved vet tech school.